jeroen66124/jeroen66124.github.io/_posts/2023-08-21-playstation-3-emulator-basic-setup-and-tips.md

 ## Step 2: Set up NoPayStation

 To acquire PS3 games, you can either dump them from your digital and or physical copies with this [RPCS3 wiki Dumping guide](https://wiki.rpcs3.net/index.php?title=Help:Dumping_PlayStation_3_games).
-The other option is to download digital PS3 games from the Playstation servers themself with NoPayStation.
+The other option is to download digital PS3 games from the Playstation servers directly with NoPayStation.

 1. Create a NoPayStation folder in a convenient location and download the latest version of the NPS client on the [NoPayStation website](https://nopaystation.com/)
 ![1](/assets/public-4/12.png)